Sleep Apnea Treatment in Manhattan

 - Nasal surgery.
 This surgery is used to remove polyps or to straighten nasal passages (deviated septum).
 It can help to improve breathing and contribute to the treatment of sleep apnea.

+If you’re struggling with sleep apnea, we may be able to help.
 Contact Madison ENT & Facial Plastic Surgery to schedule an appointment with an ENT today.
 Call our New York office at (212) 213-3339.